 In view of the WPS paradoxes, we consider the photon case in greater details.
 In classical theory the notion of field, as well as that of wave, is used for describing systems of many particles by their mean characteristics.
 For example, the electromagnetic field consists of many photons.
-In classical theory each photon is not described individually but the field as a whole is described by the field strengths $\mathbf{E}(\mathbf{r},t)$ and $\mathbf{B}(\mathbf{r},t)$ which can be measured (in principle) by using macroscopic test bodies.
-In quantum theory one can formally define corresponding quantized field operators but the meaning of (\mathbf{r},t) on quantum level is not clear.
+In classical theory each photon is not described individually but the field as a whole is described by the field strengths $\mathbf{E}(\mathbf{r},t)$ and $\mathbf{B}(\mathbf{r},t)$ which can be measured (in principle) by using macroscopic test bodies such that the quantities \mathbf{r} and t refer to positions of such bodies at time t.
+In quantum theory one can formally define corresponding quantized field operators but the meaning of (\mathbf{r},t) for elementary particles is not clear.
 In particular, the physical meaning of electric and magnetic fields of a single photon is problematic.

-In standard textbooks on QED (see e.g. Ref.
-[24]) it is stated that in this theory there is no way to define a coordinate photon wave function and the arguments are as follows.
+For the first time the coordinate photon wave function has been discussed by Landau and Peierls in Ref.
+[28].
+However, in the literature it has been stated (see e.g. Refs.
+[29] and [25]) that in QED there is no way to define a coordinate photon wave function.
+A section in the textbook [29] is titled "Impossibility of introducing the photon wave function in coordinate representation".
+The arguments follow.
 The electric and magnetic fields of the photon in coordinate representation are proportional to the Fourier transforms of $|\mathbf{p}|^{1/2}\chi(\mathbf{p})$, rather than $\chi(\mathbf{p})$.
 As a consequence, the quantities $\mathbf{E}(\mathbf{r})$ and $\mathbf{B}(\mathbf{r})$ are defined not by $\psi(\mathbf{r})$ but by integrals of $\psi(\mathbf{r})$ over a region of the order of the wave length.
 However, this argument also does not exclude the possibility that $\psi(\mathbf{r})$ can have a physical meaning in semiclassical approximation since, as noted above, the notions of the electric and magnetic fields of a single photon are problematic.
 In addition, since $\lambda \to 0$ in the formal limit $\hbar \to 0$, one should not expect that any position operator in semiclassical approximation can describe coordinates with the accuracy better than the wave length.

 A detailed discussion of the photon position operator can be found in papers by Margaret Hawton and references therein (see e.g. Ref.
-[25]).
+[30]).
 In this approach the photon is described by a local field and the momentum and coordinate representations are related to each other by standard Fourier transform.
 The author of Ref.
-[25] discusses generalizations of the photon position operator proposed by Pryce [26].
+[30] discusses generalizations of the photon position operator proposed by Pryce [31].
 However, the Pryce operator and its generalizations discussed in Ref.
-[25] differ from the Newton-Wigner operator only by terms of the order of the wave length.
+[30] differ from the Newton-Wigner operator only by terms of the order of the wave length.
 Hence in semiclassical approximation all those operators are equivalent.

-The above discussion shows that on quantum level the physical meaning of the coordinate is not clear but in view of a) and b) (see the beginning of this section) one can conclude that in semiclassical approximation all the existing proposals for the position operator are equivalent to the Newton-Wigner operator $i\hbar\partial/\partial\mathbf{p}$.
+The above discussion shows that on quantum level the physical meaning of the coordinate is a difficult problem but in view of a) and b) (see the beginning of this section) one can conclude that in semiclassical approximation all the existing proposals for the position operator are equivalent to the Newton-Wigner operator $i\hbar\partial/\partial\mathbf{p}$.
 An additional argument in favor of this operator is that the relativistic nature of the photon might be somehow manifested in the longitudinal direction while in transverse directions the behavior of the wave function should be similar to that in standard nonrelativistic quantum mechanics.
 Another argument is that the photon wave function in coordinate representation constructed by using this operator satisfies the wave equation in agreement with classical electrodynamics (see Sec.
 6).